 In 1959, as the “new” Physics Building (now the Loomis Laboratory of Physics) was completed, the physicists moved down Green Street, and the then Mining and Metallurgy Department moved into the space.
 In 1963, the building was renamed to Metallurgy and Mining Building, and a bronze plaque with that name was placed over the original “Laboratory of Physics” above the front entrance.
 However, visitors can still see “Physics” on the lintel of the Mathews Street (east) entrance.
 The building now houses the Department of Materials Science and Engineering.

 The entire building was devoted to physics.
 It had classes, student labs, a library, faculty offices and faculty research labs.
 Many scientific discoveries and inventions were made in the building.
-Jakob Kunz improved and further developed the photoelectric cell, a device capable of converting light to electricity.
+Jakob Kunz improved and further developed the photovoltaic cell, a device capable of converting light to electricity.
 The cell had many functions but was mainly used to make a photoelectric photometer to observe stars.

 Joseph Tykociner also utilized the photoelectric cell to record sound on film.
 A public demonstration of sound on film was held in this building in 1921.
 Most importantly, John Bardeen, Leon Cooper, and J. Robert Schrieffer created the BCS theory of superconductivity in their offices inside this building.